 During our busiest months (June to September) you may be placed at alternative accommodation.
 This could be a nearby guesthouse or one of our summer Volunteer Houses.

 For breakfast we provide yoghurt, fruit, cheese, bread, jams, tea and coffee, peanut butter, eggs etc. Volunteers just help themselves – all cutlery and crockery etc is provided.
 Dinner is provided at a local restaurant where volunteers all eat together, the restaurant is a short walk from the Volunteer House.
 Typical meals include spaghetti bolognese, curry, burgers and chips, fish, salads, pasta and vegetables.
+There is a set dinner option for each night of the week.

 If you fancy eating out there are plenty of cafes, restaurants and local amenities in the surrounding area.
 Long Street, Cape Town’s premier nightlife destination is only 10 minutes away by public transport.